Prague is one of the top tourist destinations in Europe and it’s hard for anyone to not recognize the name of the iconic Czech city.

 When you walk around this ancient cemetery you’ll come across graves of many renowned personalities.
 You’ll see the tomb of the Jewish astronomer Rabbi David Ganz, located near the Pinkas Synagogue.

-Then moving to to the right you’ll find the tomb of David Oppenheim – an important rabbi of Prague.
+Then moving to the right you’ll find the tomb of David Oppenheim – an important rabbi of Prague.

 One of the most visited tombstones in the Old Jewish Cemetery belongs to Rabbi Loew who is considered to be one of the most impactful personalities in the Jewish community.